Juan Antonio Ansaldo: Later life

 Ansaldo returned to action during the Civil War, serving with the Nationalist air force in the northern campaign.
 Following the Civil War, Ansaldo continued his career in the Spanish Air Force, and rose to the rank of colonel by 1940.
 He served as an air attaché to the United Kingdom and then Vichy France.
-By then, Ansaldo had become firmly estranged from Franco and was involved in a futile conspiracy with Eugenio Vegas Latapie to restore the monarchy.
+By then, Ansaldo had become firmly estranged from Franco and was involved in a futile conspiracy with Eugenio Vegas Latapié to restore the monarchy.
 He launched further clandestine initiatives with Alfredo Kindelán and other monarchists when it became clear that Franco then had no intention of restoring the monarchy.

 He was exiled from Spain in 1945 when Franco purged leading monarchists.
 Ansaldo initially fled to Portugal, then settled in France in 1947.
 His disillusionment with the Franco regime was reflected in his 1951 memoir ¿Para que...
 (For What...?) in which he criticised El Caudillo for betraying the war against the republicans by not restoring the monarchy.
 He died in Ville-d'Avray in 1958.